Tros of Samothrace: Reception

 Fritz Leiber praised Tros of Samothrace, saying: "The Tros stories made a great impression on me as a young man.
 I read and re-read them...it was wonderful, imaginative writing".

+Leiber also said that "Talbot Mundy’s Tros of Samothrace is one of the half-dozen novels I have re-read most often in the course of my life, or rather during the thirty-eight years since I first devoured it.
+Such books inevitably become part of our lives, closely interwoven with all of our thoughts and actions..."
 Floyd C. Gale wrote during 1959 when reviewing a new edition of the book that it was "Out of print far too long, here is one classic that still reads as if written yesterday ...
 An absolute Must Buy at this price".